IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 });
 ```
 :::note
 Tokens from the UID2 integration environment are not valid for passing to the bid stream.
-For the integration environment, you will have different **subscription ID** and **public key** values.
+For the integration environment, you will have different **Subscription ID** and **public key** values.
 :::

 ### Optional: Reduce Latency by Setting the API Base URL for the Production Environment